RESEARCH STARTER

 Some common activities that a computer program may instruct the computer to perform include: print on the screen; draw on the screen; make a sound; send or receive a signal through a cable, as when connecting to a modem, printer, or disk drive; ask a question (print on screen) and accept a user’s answer from the keyboard or other input device; evaluate conditions to decide whether to do A or B; and make calculations on numbers and manipulate symbols.

-In BASIC, the commands are numbered conventionally by tens, and the computer performs them in order unless a command is encountered that tells it to go to a new number out of sequence and continue from there.
+In BASIC, the commands are numbered conventionally by tens, and the computer executes them in sequence unless a command is encountered that tells it to go to a new number out of sequence and continue from there.
 To use a simple example: Line 20 tells the computer to go to line 40 and continue on from there, skipping over line 30.
 This program will therefore produce output that looks like this: This is not a program that makes particular sense; it simply illustrates that BASIC may send control to a line that is numbered out of sequence.

 Computer programs and their subroutines are tools that extend the abilities of the mind.